 Do you represent an international company?
 The entire production chain is not always transparent.
 You may not be aware of child labour in your production chain.
 Entrepreneurs who actively want to end child labour in their chain can get support from the Fund against Child Labour (FBK) programme.

 FBK helps Dutch entrepreneurs that want to:

-- research the root causes of child labour in their production chains;
+- research the leading causes of child labour in their production chains;

 - take actions to prevent child labour at a local level;

 - take measures to prevent child labour in their businesses.

-- You apply for a subsidy for activities aimed at combatting child labour.
+- You applied for a subsidy for activities aimed at combatting child labour.

 - You can find all the details of the FBK administrative rules and our project criteria in the unofficial translation of the Government Gazette.

-One of the conditions to apply is that your company finds partners.
+One of the conditions to apply was that your company finds partners.
 Your company must have partnered with:

 - other companies in the same sector;